Beeb Birtles: 1975-1984: Little River Band and Birtles & Goble

 In early 1975 Mississippi band members Birtles, Goble, and Pellicci, had returned to Australia where they recruited Shorrock on lead vocals and Wheatley as their manager.
 They soon changed their name to Little River Band (LRB) and by year's end included Ric Formosa on guitar and Roger McLachlan on bass guitar.
 This line-up released their debut self-titled album in November, which was co-produced by Birtles, Goble, Shorrock and Wheatley.
 It peaked at No. 12 on the Kent Music Report Albums Chart.
 Their lead single, "Curiosity (Killed the Cat)", which was written by Birtles, appeared ahead of the album in September and reached No. 15 on the related singles chart.
 Soon after LRB moved to the United States and became "the first Australian band of the 1970s to gain significant international success, paving the way for AC/DC, Air Supply, Men at Work and INXS".

 From 1978 to 1980 while still with LRB, Birtles & Goble also performed and recorded together as a duo, they issued three singles "Lonely Lives" (February 1978), "I'm Coming Home" (April 1979) and "How I Feel Tonight" (June 1980).
 In 1979 he had married Donna Brucks, the US assistant to LRB's booking agent.
 In May of the next year Birtles & Goble released an album, Last Romance.
-He told Kruger "I never felt 'pressured' to write hit songs because I've always written from my heart.
+In a magazine interview, he told music industry writer Debbie Kruger: "I never felt 'pressured' to write hit songs because I've always written from my heart.
 In the early days quite a few of my songs were picked to be the singles and as we started to become more popular in the States, [Shorrock's] and [Goble's] songs were chosen to be the singles.
 We always left the choosing of the singles to the record label.
 As long as I had a few songs on each album, there were no complaints.
 We were selling millions of albums anyway, so people were still hearing my songs".

+Birtles wrote or co-wrote several singles for the group; in addition to early hits "Curiosity (Killed the Cat)" (#15 AUS), "Everyday of My Life" (#29 AUS) and "Happy Anniversary" (#16 US, co-written with David Briggs), Birtles also co-wrote 1983's "You're Driving Me Out of My Mind", which was Little River Band's final top 40 US hit.

 After a run of major international chart and critical successes from the late 1970s to the early 1980s, Birtles left LRB in October 1983.

 By 1984, Birtles and wife Donna lived in Melbourne: they have two daughters, Hannah and Emmie.
 He gave his reasons for leaving the group: "I realised I was well and truly burned out from being on the road, travelling the world for eight years straight.
 It was the right decision at the time for me because my daughters were young and I got to spend their formative years at home with them".